EricMFink/CivPro/_casebook/chap3.md

 We also have held jurisdiction proper where a defendant's website offered the forum state as a "ship-to" option, the defendant sent a follow-up email confirming orders and shipping addresses, and the defendant sold and shipped products to over 700 residents in the forum.
 These contacts were sufficient, we explained, because "there is no per se requirement that the defendant especially target the forum in its business activity; it is sufficient that the defendant reasonably could foresee that its product would be sold in the forum."
 If the defendant exploits the forum market, it is subject to the jurisdiction of the forum.
 In _Curry_ we explained that allowing customers to order products from a website to the forum, and then carrying out that order, can form the basis of personal jurisdiction.

 In _Matlin v.
-Spin Master Corp.,_ 921 F.3d 701 (7th Cir.
-2019), however, we encountered a case that, when all circumstances were considered, exceeded established constitutional limitations on personal jurisdiction.
+Spin Master Corp._, however, we encountered a case that, when all circumstances were considered, exceeded established constitutional limitations on personal jurisdiction.
 In that case, two inventors sued their former company in Illinois (and its assignee) for royalties from their products.
 The defendants moved to dismiss under Rule 12(b)(2).
 In response, the inventors' "counsel submitted an online purchase receipt from the defendants' website and a declaration stating that he purchased and received a single patented product in Illinois."
 We distinguished _Hemi_ and found jurisdiction lacking for three key reasons:

 > The first is the scale of contact with Illinois....
 This case involved a single incident conjured up by the plaintiffs' attorney for the exclusive purpose of establishing personal jurisdiction over the defendants.